Taiwan boasts an incredible but very underrated cuisine. Here’s my Taiwan food guide to everything you can’t miss from street food to dining.

 It feels lively and loud.
 Though Tonghua is less touristy than some of the city’s more popular night markets.

 The Chun Shui Tang teahouse franchise are the claimed originators of the famed bubble tea.
-And they have a shop on the grounds of the National Taiwan Museum of Fine Art.
+And they have a shop in Taichung on the grounds of the National Taiwan Museum of Fine Art.
 It’s a beautiful spot for traditional tea in a minimalist setting or a tall glass of the country’s most famous beverage.

 The “bubbles” are tapioca balls that float to the bottom of the milky tea-based drink.
 And the varieties are endless.
 You can have your bubble tea with a variety of syrups, in black, green tea or white tea.
 Or even blended with ice cream and blitzed into a smoothie.